YancongLi/YancongLi/README.md

   <a href="https://www.linkedin.com/in/ubcpeterli/">LinkedIn</a>
 </p>

-- 🔭 I’m currently Working as a member of the **AWS CloudFormation team**
+- 🔭 I’m currently Working as a SDE at *Amazon*
 - 🌱 I’m currently learning **AWS, Algorithm and System Design**
 - 💬 Ask me about **Java, Full Stack**
 - 📫 How to reach me: [Yancong(Peter) Li](https://www.linkedin.com/in/ubcpeterli/) on LinkedIn